 Each module implements one or more well-defined service interfaces, through which the module can be controlled, and it may also generate events to listening modules (or the application) through one or more listener interfaces.
 Usually, a module implements one service interface and provide events to other modules through one listener interface.
-As an example, consider the MembershipModule which is defined by the MembershipService and MembershipListener interfaces, shown in Figure 2.
-Servers can access the service interfaces of protocol modules by querying the GM.
-However, to be notified of events generated by a module, a server only needs to implement the module's listener interface.
+As an example, consider the MembershipModule which is defined by the MembershipService and MembershipListener interfaces, shown in Fig. 2.
+Replicas can access the service interfaces of protocol modules by querying the GM.
+However, to be notified of events generated by a module, a replica only needs to implement the module's listener interface.

-The set of GM protocol modules required by an application is configured through the ARM policy management [8].
+The set of protocol modules required by an application is configured through the ARM policy management [8].
 Based on this configuration, the protocol modules are constructed dynamically at runtime.
 The advantage of dynamic construction is that it enables developers to easily build generic group-specific functions and augment the system with new modules without having to recompile the complete framework.
 There is no strict ordering in which the modules have to be constructed, except that the set of required modules must have been constructed a priori.
 During construction, each module is checked for structural correctness, and required modules are constructed on-demand.

-Figure 2 illustrates a protocol composition containing the basic Jgroup services, except the GMIS.
+Fig. 2 illustrates a protocol composition containing the basic Jgroup services, except the GMIS.
 For readability only the most important commands/events are shown in the interfaces.
-The DispatcherModule is responsible for queuing and dispatching events to/from the daemon, and is the interface between the GM protocol modules and the daemon.
-The MulticastModule implements the MulticastService through which other modules (and the server) can send multicast messages to the group members.
+The DispatcherModule is responsible for queuing and dispatching events to/from the daemon, and is the interface between the protocol modules and the daemon.
+The MulticastModule implements the MulticastService through which other modules (and the replica) can send multicast messages to the group members.
 To receive messages, a module must implement the MulticastListener interface.
-The main task of the MulticastModule is to multiplex and demultiplex messages to/from the internal modules or the server.
-The actual low-level IP multicast is performed by the daemon.
-Other modules (or the server) can join() or leave() a group by invoking the MembershipService interface, which is implemented by the MembershipModule.
+The main task of the MulticastModule is to multiplex and demultiplex messages to/from the internal modules or the replica.
+The actual lowlevel multicast is performed by the daemon.
+Other modules (or the replica) can join() or leave() a group by invoking the MembershipService interface, which is implemented by the MembershipModule.
 Variations in the group membership are reported through viewChange() events.
-Any number of modules, and the server, may register its interest in such events simply by implementing the MembershipListener interface.
+Any number of modules, and the replica, may register its interest in such events simply by implementing the MembershipListener interface.
 The MembershipModule mainly keeps track of various state information and provides an interface to the PGMS, whereas the view agreement protocol [11] is implemented in the daemon.
-The DispatcherModule, MulticastModule and MembershipModule are mandatory, and must always be included for any sensible group communication support.
+The DispatcherModule, MulticastModule and MembershipModule are mandatory, and must always be included to support group communication.